 This summer we have had our first two family camping festivals at Just So Festival and Electric Fields.
 You can read my tips about taking kids to festivals here.
-I have a 3 and 6 year old who both get tired legs easily.
+I have a 3 and 6-year-old who both get tired legs easily.
 I also wanted somewhere where they can nap/sleep or just rest in if we wanted to stay up later to see a band.
 I’m a big researcher so I started googling festival wagons and I also asked some blogging friends for their experiences.
 This is what they told me about festival wagons for kids:

 Karen from That Lancashire Lass says ‘I use mine to transport the camping gear from the car to the campsite and then to ferry the toddler around in during the festival.
 We even pad it out with blankets and use it for the little one to sleep in in the tent!’
-Karen uses the Ozark below.
+Karen uses the Ozark (affiliate link) below.

-Fellow North East blogger, Cat from Rock and Roll Pussycat says ‘Ours was £35 from Amazon (affiliate link) and it’s a complete must have for festivals and camping with kids.
+Fellow North East blogger, Cat from Rock and Roll Pussycat says ‘Ours was £35 from Amazon and it’s a complete must have for festivals and camping with kids.
 We’ve used it for three years now and it saves so much whinging and stress.
 They’re handy for tired kids, people that always take far too many things (like me) and setting up camp without breaking your back.
 You one million percent do not need to pay a fortune for one.
 Just buy cheap and stick in an old duvet or pillows to pad it out.
 Buying works out so much cheaper than hiring – the prices are scandalous to hire.’